 Yes, GBCN requires that students sit for the Test of Essential Academic Skills (TEAS), which is a nationally normed exam that assesses the applicant's potential for success in a nursing curriculum.
-The TEAS is offered on our Atlanta campus on designated dates.
-Get additional information about the TEAS on this website.
+T Get additional information about the TEAS on this website.
 Click Here

 7. What are the deadlines?